nishikawa1031/mainApp/documents/for_rails_beginners/rails.md

 2. Introduce applicants to unpaid internships at other companies.

 ## Ⅳ. To be able to write tests. ( optional )
-run a test
-* Ensure that all tests PASS.
+* run a test and ensure that all tests Pass.
 ```ruby
 bundle exec rspec
 ```